bwu-dart/bwu_datagrid/README.md

 * Adaptive virtual scrolling (handle hundreds of thousands of rows with extreme responsiveness)
 * Extremely fast rendering speed
 * ~~Supports jQuery UI Themes~~ (not sure yet)
-* Configurable & customizable
-* Grouping, filtering, custom aggregators, and more!
-* “GlobalEditorLock” to manage concurrent edits in cases where multiple Views on a page can edit the same data.
 * Support for [millions of rows](http://stackoverflow.com/a/2569488/1269037)

 ## Screenshots